PersimMonMon/Web-Practice-/README.md

     If we create a new object with same property and values as object1, it will result in falsy because you're comparing references not what's inside.
 Ex: const object3 = {message: 'Good Job!'} -> console.log(object3 === object1) results in false.

+Lesson 9:

+    -DOM combines JS and HTML together
+    method = function saved inside object
+    -document.querySelector() lets us get any element from the page and put it inside JS  (parameter is a string) -Every HTML element has a property .innerHTML